ksu-cs-textbooks/intro-python-v2/content/z-courses/116/syllabus/_index.md

 #### Attendance and Participation in Class Activities

 **Attendance in class is required**.
-The majority of class periods will include hands-on/group activities to be completed in class that will help illustrate the topic of the day.
+The majority of class periods will include hands-on programming activities to be completed in class that will help understand the topic of the day.
 Collaborating and communicating with others in the class is a large part of these activities and is encouraged.
 Participating in each of these activities is key to learning, so failing to attend class or complete in-class activities and labs will result in a reduced grade for that day’s work. ***Simply attending class does not guarantee that you will receive points\***

 **Face coverings** are not required; however, they are encouraged if you are feeling ill.
 (See general face coverings policy down below)